Jaimomar99/DeepLocPro_model/README.md

 **env file**
 * DeepLocPro_model.yaml : packages needed

+**Pipeline**

+To run the training, you will need:

+    1. Clone the repository
-* Create conda env: conda activate env -f DeepLocPro_model.yaml
+    2. Create conda env by: conda activate env -f DeepLocPro_model.yaml
+    3. Generate fasta file
+    4. Create a csv file with the same format as data/example_data/csv (use bin/merging_db.ipnyb as guide)
+    5. Output of graph_part in a csv format
+    6. Run ./bin/main.sh to:
+        - Generate embeddings
+        - Train & validate the model
+        - Calculate metrics
+Warning, data/example will only show the format need, the pipeline will not run b/c too few sequences.

 **Contact information**